 Our next stop was to Cappadocia, an iconic outlook of mountains and hot-air balloons.
 This indescribable place is arguably the coolest view I have taken in during my lifetime.
 Its “fairy chimneys” are truly one-of-a-kind, though if I had to compare them to something, it would be like if the Badlands were dropped into the Grand Canyon.
 Honestly, though, you just need to see this place for yourself, because there is nothing else in the world that I know of quite like it.

 If you’re spending the night, Ürgüp is Göreme’s less-trafficked neighbor and is where we found Esbelli Evi, a hidden gem of a hotel tucked away in a cave.
 We literally slept in rooms cut out of rock that were decorated ornately with a traditional Turkish interior.
 Staying in a cave hotel is an iconic Cappadocia experience that I highly recommend.
-While I visited before my interest in capturing moments for Instagram really took off, I’ll tell you right now that there are an endless amount of photo-ops to suit all your content needs.
+While I visited before my interest in capturing moments for Instagram really took off, I’ll tell you right now that there are endless photo-ops to suit all your content needs.

 Part III: Big City Excursion - Istanbul

 Our third and final stop was the most notable of all: Istanbul, formerly known as Constantinople, has a history extending long before its rule by the Roman Empire and actually has a far longer collection of former names than I realized.
-With a population of more than fifteen million, it is the largest city I have visited to date.
+With a population of more than fifteen million people, it is the largest city I have visited to date.
 During rush hour, traffic is so slow that vendors stroll between the lanes selling everything from fruit to magazines.
 There are people everywhere.
-There is also something amazing to see no matter where you look, and we tried (but it’s an impossible task, honestly) to visit all of the city’s most famous landmarks before heading home.
+There is also something amazing to see no matter where you look and we tried (but it’s an impossible task, honestly) to visit all of the city’s most famous landmarks before heading home.

 The line to enter the Hagia Sophia Museum was astronomical, so we opted to head across the street and check out the Blue Mosque instead.
 By this point, I’d quashed any remaining fears I harbored about being a minority in a Muslim country and entered the Mosque with enthusiasm and a headscarf.
 It was so incredible to see this world-famous building and enter the sanctuary where people pray (note that visitors are not allowed during prayer times).
-We also visited the Basilica Cisten – there are lines for everything in this city, so just make sure you plan ahead and prioritize which places you want to experience the most.
+We also visited the Basilica Cistern – there are lines for everything in this city, so just make sure you plan ahead and prioritize which places you want to experience the most.
 This underground reservoir is incredibly constructed, given that it was built thousands of years ago.
 I almost had a heart attack while watching the movie Inferno a few years later when a major scene took place there and Tom Hanks was standing in the same room as I had!

 My favorite experience was arguably a cruise we took along the Bosphorus Strait.
 The view of the city was breathtaking from the boat’s second-level outlook, and the fact that (for my intents and purposes) we were straddling two continents was simply mind-blowing.
 We stayed at the Aleph Hotel while in Istanbul, visited the Grand Bazaar, and ate an unprecedented amount of falafel and hummus.
 Our combination of return flights turned Easter into a 32-hour day, but gave me the best stories to tell once I got home!